Markin-Wang/Boosted-EfficientNet-Detection-of-Lymph-Node-Metastases-in-Breast-Cancer-Using-Convolutional-Neural/README.md

 # Boosted-EfficientNet-Detection-of-Lymph-Node-Metastases-in-Breast-Cancer-Using-Convolutional-Neural
-The official pytorch implementation of our paper "Boosted EfficientNet: Detection of Lymph Node Metastases in Breast Cancer Using Convolutional Neural Networks".[[pdf](https://www.mdpi.com/2072-6694/13/4/661)]
+The official pytorch implementation of our paper "Boosted EfficientNet: Detection of Lymph Node Metastases in Breast Cancer Using Convolutional Neural Networks.  [[pdf](https://www.mdpi.com/2072-6694/13/4/661)]

 ## Requirements:
 * Pytorch=1.6